julianpeeters/avro-scala-macro-annotations/README.md

         case class MyRecord()

-Now you can use a case class as your Avro record, skipping IDL/Avro code-gen steps, and let the macro define the fields for you if you give it a path to an Avro schema.
+Now the fields and methods necessary for de/serialization are generated for you at compile time.

-##1) Avro-Type-Provider: Automatically define case classes based on Avro Schemas at compile time
+##1) Avro-Type-Provider
 If your use-case is "data-first" and you're using an Avro runtime library that allows you to use Scala case classes to represent your Avro records, then you are probably a little weary of transcribing Avro Schemas into their Scala case class equivalents.

 Now you can annotate an "empty" case class and it's members will be generated automatically at compile time, using the data found in the Schema of a given file: